 Accurate and robust scientific monitoring is a vital part of any restoration project.
 Monitoring is used to assess successful project implementation; for example, in this project, monitoring will allow an assessment of accretion rates of sand and elevation increases to combat sea level rise.
 TBF is currently implementing a biological, physical, and human use long-term monitoring plan to quantifiably evaluate the project over time.
 Additional "control" data are collected along the adjacent unrestored beach as part of a before-after-control-impact ecological assessment monitoring program.
 Specialist scientists such as ornithologists and invertebrate biologists are partners in this project and contribute their expertise in implementation of the monitoring program.
-Data will be collected for up to ten years to evaluate the ecological health of the created coastal strand ecosystem and its potential for long-term adaptation to accelerated rates of sea level rise.
+Data will be collected for a minimum of five and up to ten years to evaluate the ecological health of the created coastal strand ecosystem and its potential for long-term adaptation to accelerated rates of sea level rise.

-The development of the monitoring plan was conducted with the input from many scientific advisors throughout southern California (details can be found in the "Implementation and Monitoring Plan" document available on the website).
-Additionally, data were collected to help inform other projects in southern California evaluating "softscape" methods of shoreline protection.
+The development of the monitoring plan was conducted with input from many scientific advisors throughout southern California (details can be found in the "Implementation and Monitoring Plan" document available on the website).
+Additionally, data were collected to help inform other projects in southern California evaluating nature-based methods of shoreline protection.

 Pre-restoration baseline monitoring occurred prior to the implementation of the seeding component of the restoration project to allow a comparison of the pre- and post-project conditions of the area.
 Post-restoration monitoring occurred beginning in January 2017.
-Table 1 summarizes the monitoring sampling design that occurred from the time period 1 December 2016 through August 2019.
-It lists nine major parameters, the primary protocol(s) implemented for each parameter, and the frequency of implementation.
+Table 1 summarizes the monitoring sampling design that occurred from the time period 1 December 2016 through 21 August 2020.
+Quarterly monitoring protocols were also conducted on 27 August 2020, though were not processed in time to be included in this report.
+These data will be included in the Year 5 Report.
+Spring 2020 surveys were postponed due to COVID-19 and the stay at home order for Los Angeles County.
+Table 1 lists ten major parameters, the primary protocol(s) implemented for each parameter, and the frequency of implementation.
 Additional protocols for management efforts such as trash collection, human use, and invasive vegetation removal are described in the adaptive management section of the report, below.